WillAbides/setup-go-faster/README.md

 ### go-version-file

-Path to the go.mod or go.work file.
+Path to a go.mod or go.work file. setup-go-faster will take the version from the "go" directive in this file and convert it to a semver minimum version.
+For example, if the go directive is `go 1.21rc1`, setup-go-faster will use the constraint `>= 1.21.0-rc1`.

 ### ignore-local